verbb/formie/docs/guides/submissions-workflows/editing-submissions-on-the-front-end.md

-# Editing submissions on the front end
+# Editing Submissions on the Front End

 Formie can render a saved submission back into the form so someone can update it from the front end — account areas, application review flows, or any case where data may change after first submit.